-- 1. An advisor may not participate directly in any proceedings or speak on behalf of the responding student organization, complainant, or witness with the exception of a formal hearing in a Title IX process.
-In those cases only, an advisor is responsible for the conducting of questioning as described in the Title IX Policy. - 2.
-Consultation with an advisor during a meeting, proceeding or hearing must take place in a manner that is not disruptive. - 3.
-Identity of an advisor is required to be reported to the Student Conduct Authority at least three business days prior to a meeting, proceeding, or hearing. - 4.
-Advisors may not be individuals who serve other roles in the process as outlined in this Code (i.e. hearing administrator, witness, etc.), or if service in an advisory capacity would unreasonably conflict with the fair administration of the student conduct process as determined by the appropriate Student Conduct Authority.
+- A. Advisors - An advisor, advocate, or legal representative may be present to advise a student organization, complainant, or witness and may participate in all aspects of any disciplinary proceedings, but shall not testify on behalf of the student organization.
+In Title IX hearings only, an advisor must conduct the questioning as described in the Title IX Compliance Policy. - 2.
+Consultation with an advisor, advocate, or legal representative during a meeting, proceeding or hearing must take place in a manner that is not disruptive. - 3.
+Identity of an advisor, advocate, or legal representative is required to be reported to the Student Conduct Authority at least three business days prior to a meeting, proceeding, or hearing. - 4.
+Advisors, advocates, or legal representatives may not be individuals who serve other roles in the process as outlined in this Code (i.e. hearing administrator, witness, etc.), or if service in an advisory capacity would unreasonably conflict with the fair administration of the student conduct process as determined by the appropriate Student Conduct Authority.